apache/tvm-rfcs/rfcs/0001-meta-schedule-autotensorir.md

 **Trace**.
 To represent the design space defined by the meta schedule DSL, the underlying system records all the instructions users applied to the schedule class, including sampling and schedule primitives.
-We call this list of instructions a trace.
+This list of instructions a trace is called a trace.

 For instance, executing the example above results in the following trace: